 - Basic sciences - Biology, Chemistry, Physic, Anatomy & Physiology

 - Three introductory Athletic Training courses (includes clinical observations experiences)

 Throughout the Pre-Professional phase, students have opportunities to become professionally active through DUSAT (Duquesne University Students in Athletic Training) and to learn more about the profession of Athletic Training through our mentoring program.

 If all academic and programmatic requirements are satisfied by the end of the sophomore year, students are permitted to continue on into the Professional Phase of the program.
 The requirements include:

 - 2.75 overall QPA

 - "B" grade or better in the two introductory Athletic Training courses and passing grades in the associated laboratory courses

-- No failing grade, below a "C" grade, in any required course
+- No grade below a "C" in any required course

 - Completion of a physical examination and review of immunizations by a licensed physician, physician assistant, or nurse practitioner